agw2005/react-minimal-stopwatch-chrome-extension/README.md

 # Installation
-1. Download the source code from the `Releases`
+1. Download the ZIP file from the latest release.
-2. Open `chrome://extensions`
+2. Unzip it anywhere on your PC.
+3. Open Chrome and go to `chrome://extensions/`.
+4. Enable Developer Mode (toggle in the top right corner).
-3. Select `Load unpacked`
+5. Click `Load unpacked` and select the unzipped folder.
-4. Select the downloaded source code

 # Storage